 Choice chambers are an investigative method used to study animal behaviour and to determine the favoured conditions for a habitat.

-It is a very simple investigation to set up and one that kids loves at it involves searching for insects, and then predicting and watching.
+It is a very simple investigation to set up, and one that kids love as it involves searching for insects and then predicting and watching.

-The living organism that we chose to study were woodlice as they are easy to find.
+The living organisms that we chose to study were woodlice, as they are easy to find.

 We decided to investigate whether woodlice